 The world we live in today is extremely reliant on mining, minerals and metals to function.
 Many items we take for granted on a day-to-day basis require metals and minerals in their manufacture and function.
 Gold’s physical, mechanical, thermal and electrical properties, as well as its malleability and non-tarnishing qualities make it widely utilized in practical applications such as medical, dental and scientific equipment, cables and wires, photography, water distillation, electronic devices (including phones and computers), jewelry and more.

-While it’s true that mining activities are complex and can cause both environmental and social change no matter where they occur, the potential for adverse impacts is minimized when mines are managed in accordance with best practices, including abiding by stringent regulations which have changed have been strengthened over the last two decades and increased company accountability for their mine operations.
+While it’s true that mining activities are complex and can cause both environmental and social change no matter where they occur, the potential for adverse impacts is minimized when mines are managed in accordance with best practices.
+These practices include abiding by stringent regulations that have been strengthened over the last two decades, which has increased company accountability for mine operations.
 We are committed to responsible resource development to avoid environmental harm, provide safe and healthy workplaces and deliver economic stimulus throughout the Y-K region while honoring cultural traditions and lifestyles in a modern world.

 How big would the Donlin Gold mine be?